WinonaLaher2002/Pinglet-App/README.md

 ### 🔒 Account & Safety
 - Firebase Email/Password authentication
-- Block users (hidden from chat list, cannot be opened)
 - Delete a one-on-one conversation from your account
 - Demo/offline mode with local simulated replies when Firebase is unavailable